This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 One of the main reasons I love tacos, especially vegetarian tacos, is because there are just so many different ways to top them!

 Love the tang and crunch of pickles?
-Go for pickled red onions or pickled jalapeños.
+Go for pickled red onions or pickled jalapeรฑos.
+I also love to have cut limes available for anyone who wants to add a squeeze of juice.

-You’ll love these vegetarian roasted butternut squash tacos any night of the week!
+You’ll love these vegetarian roasted butternut squash tacos for weeknight dinner any day of the week!

 Love this recipe?
 Please leave a 5-star review below!